Australia Day

 One of the most significant moments in Australian history is being acknowledged with the staging of Sutherland Shire Council’s ‘Meeting of Two Cultures’ event, marking the anniversary of the first contact between Europeans and the First Nations peoples of Australia’s east coast.

-On Saturday 29 April, Sutherland Shire Council commemorates the Meeting of Two Cultures, where Lieutenant James Cook and his HM Endeavour crew made first contact with the Dharawal community, who lived in the Kamay area at the time of Cook’s landing in 1770.
+Join us for a day of connection as we commemorate the Meeting of Two Cultures, where Lt James Cook and his HM Endeavour crew made first contact with the Dharawal community.

 NAIDOC Week